• Skip to primary navigation

 Ingredients

-Sweet Potato Starch(flour): Authentic Taiwanese popcorn chicken recipes use thick sweet potato flour which is a key ingredient for this particular recipe.
-It creates an extra crunchy texture and that stays crispy for few hours after you fried them.
+Sweet Potato Starch(flour): Authentic Taiwanese popcorn chicken recipes use thick sweet potato flour, which is a key ingredient for this particular recipe.
+It creates an extra crunchy texture that stays crispy for a few hours after you fry it.

 Basil: Another essential ingredient is basil leaves.
-Thai basil is ideal to add to this recipe but if you cannot get Thai basil, use Italian basil or regular sweet basil.
+Thai basil is ideal for this recipe, but if you cannot get Thai basil, use Italian basil or regular sweet basil.

 Fried basil leaves on the white kitchen towel.

-Fermented Bean Curd: Every family and restaurant has its own version of recipes.
-Some add fermented bean curd in the chicken marinade.
-As this is an easy recipe, I tried to use ingredients as little as possible.
+• Fermented Bean Curd: You can also add Chinese fermented bean curd to the chicken marinade.
+As this is an easy recipe, I tried to use as few ingredients as possible.
 No fermented bean curd is used in the marinade.
-If you wish you add it, add a tablespoon of fermented bean curd in the chicken marinade and mix it well.
+If you wish to, add a tablespoon of fermented bean curd to the chicken marinade and mix it well.

 A close up shot of grey plate filled with Taiwanese fried chicken and basil leaves.